Terrain2/Excavations-Bruteforce/README.md

 The other day i thought "hey what if there's more?" so i made this, Enjoy!

+Here's a demo of this program in action, as of the 20th of february, 2020: https://youtu.be/pEkg3fOQ4cs

 Oh, and you can totally use this to bruteforce any other base10 combination lock in any other game super easily

 ## Where can i try the Walker Excavations for myself?